 Brains for Dementia Research is now closed to recruitment, but some Brain Tissue Banks may be able to register new donors depending on where you live.

 First, we find out a bit more about you, your background and medical history.
 The informal, interview-style assessments are standard questionnaires that look at memory, thinking, behaviour and daily living activity.
-Due to the current situation with COVID-19, wherever possible annual assessments will take place over the phone.

 There are also some questions for someone who knows you well, and this can be a friend, neighbour, family member or carer (if applicable).
 This person does not need to be a family member as we appreciate family may not always live close by.
 Everybody is asked the same set of questions.
 We aim to minimise inconvenience to participants and appreciate it may not be possible to complete every assessment.